pantheon-systems/documentation/source/_docs/machine-tokens.md

 ## Troubleshooting

 ### Microsoft Edge
-Machine tokens cannot currently be generated using Microsoft Edge browser.
+Currently, machine tokens cannot be generated using Microsoft Edge browser.
 As a workaround, generate the token using Mozilla Firefox or Google Chrome, which has been tested as working on Windows 10.

 ## See Also
 [The Ins and Outs of Token-Based Authentication](https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication)